Crounous/HyacinthGrowthClassifier/backend/README.md

 - optional `authority_email` (validated email address) supplied from the UI

 > ℹ️ Ensure your `SUPABASE_TABLE` (`prediction_logs` by default) has `authority_number` **and** `authority_email` text columns so inserts succeed.

+### Email Alerts

+When `ALERT_SMTP_SERVER` and `ALERT_FROM_EMAIL` are configured, any prediction classified as `Moderate Growth` or `Large Growth` triggers an email to the stored authority email address.
+Provide SMTP credentials if your provider requires authentication.
+The message includes the prediction label, status, source, captured filename, and timestamp.

 History can be retrieved via `GET /history?limit=25&source=camera` with optional filtering by `source`.
 When Supabase credentials are not provided the endpoint returns `503` and logging is skipped.